ruobinLiu/Laboratory-Protocols/_episodes/01-Crude-DNA-Isolation-from-Seeds.md

 - "Read through Safety Information before you start the experiment."
 - "Avoid contaminating sample with seed coat tissue when handling beans and lentils."
 - "Avoid damaging the embryo when chipping the seed coat."
-- "Small amount of seed flour is good enough, more is not better."
+- "Small amount of seed flour is good enough; more is not better."
 - "Try to be as consistent as possible with the amount of tissue  collected."